offalynne/Input/docs/latest/Quick-Start-Guide.md

 &nbsp;

 Hey there!
 Maybe you heard on the grapevine that the pug has some new tools for you to play with.
 Maybe you've tried to get this to work already, and missed one or two crucial details that were required to make it work.
 Well, fear no more because I'm about to show you the ropes.
 This guide assumes you have a pretty baseline level on how to use GMS, it won't be going into how to make any of the gamey bits, just how to make the input system start y'know, reading your input.

 &nbsp;

-## Step 1:  Setup
+## Step 1.
+Setup

-To get this whole rigamaroll on the road, first thing you're gonna want to do is to drag the [.yymps file](https://github.com/JujuAdams/Input/releases) you got into your project.
-Some kind of screen will pop up and you just gotta hit "add all" and then "OK".
+To get this show on the road, first thing you're gonna want to do is to drag the [.yymps file](https://github.com/JujuAdams/Input/releases) you got into your project.
+A dialogue will pop up and you just gotta hit "add all" and then "OK".
 This will leave you with a new folder in your Asset Browser labeled "Input".
 That's good.
 You want that.

-Now since we're on a roll, why don't you make an input manager object?
+Now since we're on a roll, why don't you make an input manager object.
 I'm gonna call mine `obj_input_manager`, but you might have a better or funnier name or whatever.
-Add yourself a Create event, a Begin Step event, and a Step Event.
+Add yourself a Create event, a Begin Step event, and a Begin Step Event.

 Straight away you're going to want to put [`input_tick()`](Functions-(System)#input_tick) into your Begin Step event.
-[`input_tick()`](Functions-(System)#input_tick) is a function that does a few important things, all you need to know for now is that it belongs there.
+This function handles all things Input behind the scenes, it is important to have [`input_tick()`](Functions-(System)#input_tick) once (and only once).
+A good way to do this is to make `obj_input_manager` [persistent](https://manual.yoyogames.com/#t=The_Asset_Editors%2FObjects.htm), and place one instance of the object in your first room.

 &nbsp;

 ## Step 2: The Verb Zone

 Now that the boring techy stuff is out of the way, we can get to the real fun and power of this input system.
 We're going to now be defining our verbs.

 [Verbs](Verbs-and-Alternate-Bindings) are the basic input actions you want to expose to a player; this includes things like jumping, shooting, pausing the game, or moving in a particular direction.
 By using verbs we **abstract** user input so that we can change [input source](Input-Sources) while the game is played without needing to change anything else.
 Using verbs also allows for easier key rebinding.